golapdk/emoji/README.md

 # emoji
-emoji encode decode for web application add the emojiWeb.js file in your project for encode the emoji use the emoji_encode function and pass the parameter, it will return the utf format emoji.
+emoji encode decode for web application.

+Add the emojiWeb.js file in your project.

+For utf-8 encode use the emoji_encode and emoji_decode function and pass the parameter.

+For uri encode use the encodeuri and decodeuri function and pass the parameter.